adobe/helix-pipeline/README.md

 ### (Optional) The Wrapper Function

-Sometimes it is necessary to pre-process the payload in a template-specific fashion.
-This wrapper function (often called "Pre-JS" for brevity sake) allows the full transformation of the pipeline's payload.
+Sometimes it is necessary to pre-process the context in a template-specific fashion.
+This wrapper function (often called "Pre-JS" for brevity sake) allows the full transformation of the pipeline's context.

 Compared to the pipeline-specific pre-processing functions which handle the request, content, and response, the focus of the wrapper function is implementing business logic needed for the main template function.
 This allows for a clean separation between: